tonsky/tonsky.me/site/blog/crdt-filesync/index.md

 And what’s the most common end-user application of cloud sync?

 Dropbox!
-Well, not necessarily Dropbox, but any cloud-based file-syncing solution. iCloud Drive, One Drive, Google Drive, [Syncthing](https://tonsky.me/blog/syncthing/), etc.
+Well, not necessarily Dropbox, but any cloud-based file-syncing solution. iCloud Drive, OneDrive, Google Drive, [Syncthing](https://tonsky.me/blog/syncthing/), etc.

 It’s perfect — many people already have it.
-There are multiple implementations, so if Microsoft or Apple goes out of business, people can always switch to alternatives.
+There are multiple implementations, so if Microsoft or Apple go out of business, people can always switch to alternatives.
 File syncing is a commodity.

 But file syncing is a “dumb” protocol.
 You can’t “hook” into sync events, or update notifications, or conflict resolution.
-There isn’t much API, you just save files and they get synced.
+There isn’t much API; you just save files and they get synced.
 In case of conflict, best case, you get two files.
 Worst — you get only one :)

 This simplicity has an upside and a downside.
-The upside is: if you can work on that, you would work everywhere.
+The upside is: if you can work with that, you would work everywhere.
 That’s the interoperability part from Martin’s talk.

 The downside is: you can’t do much with it, and it probably won’t be optimal.
 But will it be enough?